The Minneapolis Millerettes

 “ THERE’S NO CRYING IN BASEBALL! "

-We’ve all heard that famous line spoken by Tom Hanks (as Jimmy Dugan) in the 1992 classic film, “A League of Their Own”.
-The film also starred Geena Davis and Madonna and was directed by Penny Marshall.
+We’ve all heard that famous line spoken by Tom Hanks (as Jimmy Dugan) in the classic, “A League of Their Own”, a 1992 film directed by Penny Marshall.
+In addition to Hanks, the film also starred Geena Davis and Madonna.

-Even though the story in “A League of Their Own” is fictionalized, the film chronicles the very real ALL American Girls Professional Baseball league (AAGPBL) which existed from 1943 - 1954.
+Even though the story in “A League of Their Own” is fictionalized, the film chronicles the first season of the very real ALL American Girls Professional Baseball league (AAGPBL) which existed from 1943 - 1954.

-In 1943, Major League Baseball owners feared baseball might shut down due to the loss of players to the war effort, so they started a women’s league.
-The film is set during the league’s inaugural 1943 season, when there were only 4 teams:
+In 1943, some Major League Baseball owners feared baseball might shut down due to the loss of players to the war effort.
+In an attempt to ensure that baseball would still be played (and temporarily keep their wallets full) those owners started a women’s league.
+The film was set during the AAGPBL’s inaugural season of 1943, when there were only 4 teams:

 Rockford Peaches (Illinois)